 Members may be interested to learn that Jonathan Ferguson’s new book about the history of bullpup firearms in British service is available from the link below.

-“COVID-19 Temporary suspension of monthly meetings at the Royal Armouries Leeds
+“COVID-19 Suspension of monthly meetings at the Royal Armouries Leeds

 Many of you will have followed the recent Government announcements and advice with regard to the developing pandemic.

 The latest advice is still to limit attendance at social gatherings etc. This is especially true for those in the 70+ age group and with underlying health issues.

 We can only fully agree with this course of action.

 In the meantime, we wish everyone the very best during these difficult times.

 What is the HBSA ?

 Now, in its 47th year, the Historical Breechloading Smallarms Association (HBSA) was founded in 1973 to encourage the preservation of breechloading firearms and to foster study of all aspects from the aesthetics of the sporting gunmaker and engraver’s art to the functional equipment of the soldier or target shooter.